Basic Plant Identification

 431 East Avenue N., La Crosse, WI 54601

-Join us for a practical and informative two-day workshop focused on the essentials of wetland plant identification.
+Join us for a practical and informative three-day workshop focused on the essentials of wetland plant identification.
 You will gain a solid understanding of taxonomy, plant structure, and the effective use of plant keys for identification through comprehensive classroom lectures.
 Laboratory work with fresh materials will complement and reinforce classroom learning.
 This workshop, designed for beginners, provides the opportunity to enhance your skills in a straightforward and engaging environment.

 Participants are introduced to the process of identifying wetland and aquatic plants using technical keys.
 Workshop activities include: